kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 You could probably ask why 30?

-So, first, we first looked at the summary of max RUL
+So, first, we first look at the summary of max RUL

 ```r
 #Look at the RUL summary